 “The place of taxation is determined by where the services are supplied.
 This depends not only on the nature of the service supplied but also on the status of the customer receiving the service.
 A distinction must be made between a taxable person acting as such (a business acting in its business capacity) and a non-taxable person (a private individual who is the final consumer).

-The rules for electronically supplied services varies from B2B; to B2C for a EU-based company and to B2C for a company providing the service from outside the EU.
+The rules for electronically supplied services varies from B2B; to B2C for a EU-based company, and to B2C for a company providing the service from outside the EU.

-The VAT system goes like so:
+The VAT system operates as follows:

 Suppliers of these services are liable to register and account for VAT in every EU member state where they have private customers.
 However, an optional special scheme is available whereby non-EU businesses can register in one EU member state only.